Assistant Professor of Practice, Department of History (August 2020 – Present)

 2013 Five-Year Teaching Assistantship, Loyola University Chicago

 “‘A School Built Around the Girl’: Uncovering Memories of Girlhood to Protect a Historic Public School and Diversify Chicago’s Built Environment,” in A Girl Can Do: Recognizing and Representing Girlhood, ed.
-Tiffany R. Isselhardt (Vernon Press, Forthcoming 2021)
+Tiffany R. Isselhardt (Vernon Press, Forthcoming 2022). (order here)

-“‘A Superior Kind of Working Woman’: The Contested Meaning of Vocational Education for Girls in Progressive-Era Chicago,” The Journal of the Gilded Age and Progressive Era (Accepted)
+“‘A Superior Kind of Working Woman’: The Contested Meaning of Vocational Education for Girls in Progressive-Era Chicago,” The Journal of the Gilded Age and Progressive Era (July 2021): 392-410. (read it here)

 Review of Teacher Strike!
 Public Education and the Making of a New American Political Order by Jon Shelton.
 Pennsylvania Magazine of History and Bibliography vol. 143 (April 2019): 228-229. (read it here)